Battle of Cable Street: Aldgate and its approaches

 The largest confrontation took place around Aldgate, where the conflict was between those seeking to block the BUF march, and the Metropolitan Police who were trying to clear a route for the march to proceed along.
-The streets around Aldgate were broad, and impossible to effectively barricade, except by blocking it with large crowds of determined people.
-These efforts were helped when a number of tram cars were abandoned in the road by their drivers, possibly deliberately.
+The public were requested to gather in the area at 2pm, but large numbers were already present by mid-morning.
+Attempts to clear Gardiner's Corner began in late morning.